 The aim of the scheme is to help improve the lives of victims and survivors through the provision of funding for social support activity, enabling them to maintain engagement with The Executive Office and to support each other throughout the process.

-In June this year applications were sought from groups and organisations in Northern Ireland that exclusively support victims and survivors of historical institutional abuse.
+In June and October this year applications were sought from groups and organisations in Northern Ireland that exclusively support victims and survivors of historical institutional abuse.

 In order to be eligible for grant funding, your organisation must: